vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 ### 4.1 Deck Feature (Melanie)

-### 4.1.1 Overview
+#### 4.1.1 Overview

 This feature allows the user to create multiple lists of entries called decks.
-The user could have different decks for different languages or multiple decks for the same language.
+The user can have different decks for different languages or multiple decks for the same language.

 E.g.